Café Müller: Cast and production

+Tours and later performances

+Café Müller has been toured around the world many times, starting with a performance in Nancy, France, in 1980.

+Under the direction of Boris Charmatz, Tanztheater Wuppertal presents the dance as one of a triptych under the name Club Amour at the Adelaide Festival in March 2025.

 Summary of movement

 The piece takes place on a stage strewn with chairs.
 The chairs are placed randomly, but cover the length of the performance space.
 There is a door upstage right leading to a revolving door, and doors on either side of the stage.

 There are six dancers, three men and three women.
 Two of the men wear suits, the third wears a loose white shirt tucked into trousers and dances barefoot.
 Two of the women, one portrayed by Bausch herself, wear long white dresses with bare feet, the other wears a dress, overcoat, and heels.

 The dance moves about the stage, dancers shifting in and out of duet.
 At various moments, one or more dance with eyes closed, rushing across the stage strewn with chairs while the other dancers rush about them moving furniture out of the way.

 The movement is often frantic and repetitive, halting with a feeling of exhaustion.
 There are themes of manipulation and dependence throughout the dance, which are realized through intense repetition as well as trust between dancers that they will keep each other safe on stage in varying states of awareness.
 The dancers rely on each other to clear their paths as they dance with their eyes shut, a strong example of the trust shared on-stage.